Carmello DeJesus: Murders

 DeJesus' first known murder occurred on September 17, 1971, in Bridgeton, New Jersey.
 On that day, he broke inside the home of a girlfriend, Octavia Lloyd, who attempted to chase him off.
 During the scuffle, DeJesus pulled out a gun and shot her through the chest, killing her.
 By the time neighbors found her body on the back porch, he had managed to get into his car and drive away before abandoning it near Woodstown, where he stole another car and fled.
-A few days, DeJesus was indicted in absentia for Lloyd's murder and several offenses related to the break-in.
+A few days later, DeJesus was indicted in absentia for Lloyd's murder and several offenses related to the break-in.

 For the next two years, both state authorities and the FBI attempted to track him down, following tips that placed him in Pennsylvania, New York, Florida, Mexico and his native Puerto Rico, but were unable to apprehend him.
 Unbeknownst to them, DeJesus had found work as a sweeper at the Comstock Canning Company in Egypt, a small hamlet within the town of Perinton, New York.
 It is unclear whether he committed any crimes during this period, as no murders or other violent crimes have been linked to him throughout the year of 1972.

 On January 5, 1973, DeJesus was living in a motel in Delray Beach, Florida, where he was kept company by 30-year-old Sandra Lee Postell (also known as Sandy Lee Barbery).
 Under unclear circumstances, the pair got into an argument which resulted in DeJesus slitting Postell's throat with a knife before fleeing the crime scene.
 He then moved to Camden, New Jersey, where he became acquainted with 40-year-old Milagros Inez Pena, a single mother-of-two who lived in an apartment with her 23-year-old son.
 On September 1, while Pena's son was visiting some friends for the weekend, the pair got into an argument that soon turned violent, with Pena seemingly attempting to escape the residence.
 Before she could do so, however, DeJesus shot her once through the heart, killing her instantly.
 Pena's body was found by her daughter two days later.
-An autopsy concluded that the bullet had pierced through her right upper chest and then exited through her back, but the coroner could not determine that caliber the weapon was.
+An autopsy concluded that the bullet had pierced through her right upper chest and then exited through her back, but the coroner could not determine what caliber the weapon was.